BananeRapeuse/litera1n/README.md

 <img src="litera1n.png" alt="logo">
-the best alternative for palera1n or checkra1n on Windows

 # litera1n

 ACTYALY NOT WORKING (you may got a lot of errors we are try to patch)